querqy/chorus-elasticsearch-edition/README.md

 * Products that don't have a 500x500 pixel image listed are removed.
 * The Prices of ~19,000 products got extracted from the https://www.upcitemdb.com/ service, using EAN codes.

+# Tips for installing on Windows
+* Ensure that docker desktop is running
+* install in a linux WSL.
+* You might need to `apt-get install ` jq, wget & dos2unix
+* if you have \r issues with running `source quickstart.sh`:
+  * `dos2unix *.sh`
+  * `dos2unix opensearch/*.sh`
+* if your subsystem is blocked from outside ports:
+  * the easiest solution is to manually download and unpack https://querqy.org/datasets/icecat/icecat-products-w_price-19k-20201127.tar.gz in the project root.
+Then run `source quickstart.sh` to index the data
+  * or just figure out how to open the subsystem ports :)

 # Known Issues

 1. We have removed SMUI until Querqy is updated to OpenSearch 1.12.